hashinami46/sakamichi-app-ts-cli/README.md

 - Python syntax missmatch
 > It's weird.
 If you already updated this app, you won't facing this errors.
 - Suddenly error when downloading nogifes card
 > It's normal.
 Try to rerun the command again.
-This error usually occurs because your network.
+This error usually occurs because of your network.
 - Error occurred when extracting Hinakoi and Sakukoi assets.
 > 2 reason.
 You placed the wrong catalog or you have the newest catalog and you give the catalog name with the old one.
 For example, latest sakukoi catalog is sakukoi_catalog_223090101, but you naming it like this sakukoi_catalog_223080201 this will make you get an error because latest assets doesn't found in the old server path.